Jahazielvaz/js-drumkit/ReadMe.txt

 USEFUL THINGS I'VE LEARNED
 -I had forgotten how to prevent my background image from shrinking when using image size cover.
 And I was once again reminded to use fixed at the end of background.
+-For each works on querySelectorAll but for some reason it doesn't work on getElementsByClassName.

 -I had completely forgotten that addEventListener() or rather that event listeners existed.
 I had also forgotten that in order for me to take in key inputs, you need to use keyCodes combined with the event listener.